dwinney/jpacTriangle/README.md

 The primary class of interest is the `triangle` class which calculates the Feynman rescattering diagram as a function of center-of-mass energy for a given set of fixed masses (two internal propagating masses and two external masses) and a given parameterization of the left-hand cut amplitude.

-The LHC amplitudes can be user-implemented by inheriting from the abstract `propagator` class.
+The LHC amplitudes can be user-implemented by inheriting from the abstract `lefthand_cut` class.
 All that is needed is a way to evaluate the discontinuity across the cut in a dispersive representation.
 For example:
 ```
- class my_Model : public propagator
+ class my_Model : public lefthand_cut
  {
    my_Model( my_inputs )
    {};